 And why did orthodox Christians, after Marcion's times, avoid including chapters 15 & 16, which were existing then (earliest reference: Clement of Alexandria, around 200 CE) and adopt heretic Marcion's short ending of 'Romans'?
 A reasonable explanation would be these copyists used older "orthodox" manuscripts of 'Romans' with the short ending.

-Marcion had no reason to cut off all of ch.
+First, Marcion had no reason to cut off all of ch.
 15 & 16, even if parts of them were against his views (such as the scripture quotes, Jesus having been a minister to the Jews, the trip to Jerusalem in order to bring money to the (Jewish) "saints").
 The following passages would have been acceptable for Marcion: 15:1-7, 13-20, 22-24 & 16:1-23.
+Therefore, it is likely Marcion had a copy of the epistle without the two chapters at the end.

 Second, no other Pauline epistle ends so abruptly, that is with no conclusion or/and greetings.
-After such a long epistle, and a lengthy introduction, an absence of proper ending is inexplicable, except, for unknown reasons, it was missing in copies early on (and therefore not available to Marcion and others after him).
+After such a long epistle, and a lengthy introduction, an absence of proper ending is inexplicable, except, for unknown reasons, it was missing in copies early on (and therefore not available to Christian authors after Marcion's time).
 Certainly 14:22-23 looks to be a conclusion, but only to chapter 14, against vegetarianism but in favor of tolerance.
 That conclusion is not for the whole letter.

 Furthermore, from my perspective, chapters 15 & 16 (up to verse 24) are very much authentically Pauline, with typical scripture quotes, allusions to an earthly & human Jesus (15:8, 12), traveling plan, the collection for the "saints" of Jerusalem (as in 2 Corinthians 8 & 9) and greetings.
 And I do not see any reason why they would not be the missing parts that Marcion and possibly Irenaeus, Tertullian & Cyprian did not have (but others, like p46 --an early manuscript dated around 200--, Origen & Clement of Alexandria had).